muhammedkotan/mafese_feature-selection/README.md

 This page was developed for quick testing of metaheuristic optimization techniques in feature selection studies.
 The application interface is developed with gradio. https://gradio.app/

-The MealPy library is used for the methods here.* Please refer to the original pages for details:*
+The Mafese and Mealpy libraries are used for the methods here.* Please refer to the original pages for details:*

 https://mafese.readthedocs.io/en/latest/index.html https://mealpy.readthedocs.io/en/latest/ https://github.com/thieu1995/mafese https://github.com/thieu1995/mealpy